Dumont, New Jersey: Education

 Dumont High School with 788 students in grades 9-12 (opened 1932).

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Newbury Academy is a private alternative high school for students in grades 9–12 that was founded in Teaneck in 2001 and moved to Dumont in 2003.
 As of September 2008, Newbury Academy has become a virtual school with all classes being conducted online, with teachers making weekly visits to students' homes.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 47.96 mi of roadways, of which 43.38 mi were maintained by the municipality and 4.58 mi by Bergen County.

-The most significant road directly serving Dumont is County Route 505, which follows Knickerbocker Road along the right border of the borough.
+The most significant road directly serving Dumont is County Route 505, which follows Knickerbocker Road along the east border of the borough.
 Other main roads in Dumont include Madison Avenue and Washington Avenue.

 Public transportation

 The NJ Transit 166 and 167 bus routes provides service between the borough and the Port Authority Bus Terminal in Midtown Manhattan; the 186 serves the George Washington Bridge Bus Terminal; and local service is available on the 753 and 772 routes.

+The former Dumont station was part of the West Shore Railroad main line which was served by the New York Central Railroad until the line was dropped and commuter serve ended in 1959.
+The station is now defunct as the tracks are now used by CSX freight trains.